 Program: Road (QLD)

 I had just finished year 12 when the decision to attend a mate’s father’s funeral changed my life forever.
-Driving 530km didn’t seem daunting at all – I was 17, had just received my licence and had all the confidence in the world.
+Driving 530km didn’t seem daunting at all – I was 17, had my licence and all the confidence in the world.
 A long country dirt road was my downfall.
 I lost control of my vehicle in loose gravel, careered through a paddock fence rolling 6 or 7 times.
 The driver’s door opened and the top half of my body was bounced against the hard dirt as the car rolled.

 A fractured skull, head injuries, fractures to C6 & C7, collapsed lungs and a stroke were my initial injuries.
 Four months in hospital, another six months in a rehabilitation hospital, then open heart surgery.
 I left hospital in a wheelchair, paralysed down my left side.
 Over the next 5 years I managed to graduate to a calliper, leg braces and finally a walking stick.